 Click here for current litter.

 Newfoundland puppies must have firm footing to grow properly * no slippery floors * buy area rugs because continual slipping and falling can and does cause life-long joint problems, including hip and elbow dysplasia.
 I cannot stress enough how important it is to have firm footing for your growing Newfoundland pup.
-Slipping and falling cause Hip Dysplasia, Elbow Dysplasia, Luxated Patellas, Cruciate Ligament tears, OCD in shoulders, FCP in elbows, spinal injuries, and a myriad of tears, sprains and other maladies to a giant breed puppy’s frame.
+Slipping and falling cause harm and may cause them to be more susceptible to Hip Dysplasia, Elbow Dysplasia, Luxated Patellas, Cruciate Ligament tears, OCD in shoulders, FCP in elbows, spinal injuries, and a myriad of tears, sprains and other maladies.

 I put a great deal of thought, time and effort, not to mention, my heart and soul, into my Newfs and I do expect you to put time and effort into choosing where your future furry family member comes from!
 Choosing a breeder is very important and much thought should go into your decision.
 Please take your time and talk to a few breeders.